CREATING A LUXURY BRAND

 Seven months of the year the Williamson team provide multiple parties while twice each year they host food and wine adventure trips with destinations that have included Australia, Greece, Italy, France, Spain, England and Monaco.

-Epicurean dinners, an intimate gathering of ten to twelve club members over six courses with wines to match, are held on the first Friday every month at the Home Ranch.
+Epicurean dinners, an intimate gathering of ten to twelve club members over six courses with wines to match, are held on the first Friday every month at the Home Ranch and individual dinners are available to members on application.

 Each year the beginning of harvest is celebrated with a spit-roasted pork feast while the end of harvest is celebrated with a lobster feast.
-Both events are held in the Home ranch vineyards with club members.
+Both events are held with club members in the estate vineyards.

 The Williamson Epicurean Kitchen, staffed by an expert creative culinary team, develops recipes to pair with the wines and provides daily exhibitions of food and wine pairings.

-New recipes are developed for each wine in every allocation shipment with almost five hundred easy-to-make recipes already published, many supported by videos available on the Williamson Wines YouTube channel.
+New recipes are developed for each wine in every allocation shipment with more than five hundred easy-to-make recipes already published, many supported by videos available on the Williamson Wines YouTube channel.

-Bill also works with highly regarded winemakers in Australia under his umbrella of “Sister Wineries” to produce limited releases of premium wines via an auxiliary club called “Bills Cellar” available only to existing wine club members.
+Bill also works with highly regarded winemakers in Australia and France, under his umbrella of “Sister Wineries” to produce limited releases of premium wines via an auxiliary “Cellar Club” providing one bottle from “Bill’s Cellar” each shipment. either a sister winery or one of Bill's Reserve wines.
+This club is available only to existing wine club members.

-The Cheese Club provides different cheese selections paired with the wines of each allocation.
+Optional Auxiliary clubs include the Cheese Club which provides different cheese selections paired with the wines of each allocation.

 The Spice Club provides a sampling of all-natural spices paired with recipes and wines.